Medusa V2 Admin API Reference

 How to Use the JWT Token

-Pass the JWT token in the authorization bearer header:
+To use the JWT token, pass it in the authorization bearer header.

 Authorization: Bearer {jwt_token}